 You could of course back both eventualities – back Everton at one site and back West Ham at another.
 This is know as arbitage betting or ‘dutching’.
 It may be more profitable to lay both teams instead as that you have have the draw covered twice.

 Another high price point to look out for is during a tie-break when a player goes 0-3 down.
-This gives the false impression that they are losing heavily when in fact, in all probablity they have only lost one service point.
+This gives the false impression they are losing when in fact, they have only lost one service point.
 The price at this stage of the losing player is at its most profitable and you can use this to your benefit.
 All the player has to do to equalise before their opponent reaches seven points is to win a non-service point and hold serve twice.

 If you are accustomed to placing bets at fixed odds betting sites, then you may open up a sports betting exchange and be flummoxed about what you see.
-In truth, placing a bet at a betting exchange is no more difficult than placing a bet at betting site with fixed odds, as long as you know what you are doing.
+In truth, placing a bet at a betting exchange is no more difficult than placing a bet at betting site with fixed odds.
+As long as you know what you are doing.

 Say you bet with a mate – you say ‘I’ll bet you £5 that England won’t win Euro 2020′.
 Your mate may say, ‘okay, but if they do win you have to give me £20, and if they don’t, I’ll give you a fiver’.
-If you accept the bet, you have a liability of £20 which you’re accepting in the hope of winning £5, which is how exchanges work.
+If you accept the bet, you have a liability of £20.
+Which you’re accepting in the hope of winning £5, which is how exchanges work.
 However, working out your liability and potentional profit can be tricky, especially when you throw commission in too.
 This is where you need to use a betting exchange calculator.

 This is the lay betting exchange calculator at the Betfair betting exchange.
 You enter your stake, which – as you are lay betting – is the amount you hope to win.
 You also enter the odds of your lay bet and the commission charged by the site.
 The calculator will update by itself to give you the information you need.